whoisbma/Code-2-SP17/week6-7-browser_extensions/README.md

 ```

 This code listens for an `onMessage` event, and when it receives one, checks `message.type` to see if it is `getCount`.
 If it is, it uses `sendResponse` to send the result of `getAllWords` to the sender.

+**09a-popup_to_script**

+This code is adapted from a Daniel Shiffman A2Z example.
+It does essentially a simpler version of 09 - sending a message to the content script which changes the style of the page.

 **10-append_p5_canvas**